Brad Rutter: Jeopardy! winnings

 From February 14–16, 2011, the Jeopardy!
 IBM Challenge featured IBM's Watson facing off against Rutter and Jennings in a two-game, cumulative-total match aired over three days.
 It was the first ever man-versus-machine competition in Jeopardy!'s history.
 The computer program, equipped with a precisely timed mechanical "thumb", won handily, finishing with a $77,147 score, while Jennings took second place with a score of $24,000 over Rutter's $21,600 score.
 IBM donated its $1-million purse to two charities.
 Jennings and Rutter did likewise with half of their respective winnings of $300,000 and $200,000.
 Rutter donated $100,000 to the Lancaster County Community Foundation.
 Since this man-versus-machine matchup was an exhibition, Rutter's winnings and loss did not count towards official records.

 Rutter participated in the Jeopardy!
 2014 Battle of the Decades, pitting top champions from throughout the previous 30 years of Jeopardy!.
 He appeared in the 1990s week of the tournament.
 Rutter won the March 7, 2014, game against Mike Dupee and Jill Bunzendahl Chimka.
 He then appeared in the quarterfinals of the tournament on May 7, against Dan Pawson and Mark M. Lowenthal and won the game in a lock.
 Six days later, Rutter defeated Leszek Pawlowicz and Tom Cubbage in the semifinals.
-On May 16, he won the tournament and $1,000,000, defeating Ken Jennings and Roger Craig in the finale after the former missed the Final Jeopardy! clue.
+On May 16, he won the tournament and $1,000,000, defeating Ken Jennings and Roger Craig in the finale after Jennings missed the Final Jeopardy! clue.
 With this win, Rutter regained the record as the highest money-winner on American game shows, which Jennings had held since 2008.

 In 2019, Rutter teamed with fellow Jeopardy! champions Larissa Kelly and David Madden to win the Jeopardy!
 All-Star Games.
 Rutter was team captain, and they split the grand prize of $1,000,000.

 Rutter competed in the Jeopardy!
 The Greatest of All Time event in January 2020 against Jennings and James Holzhauer and ended up winning $250,000 with a third-place finish.